shantanuj/Imitating-primate-infant-visual-development-CNNs/README.md

-## Model and experiments code for paper: What do CNNs gain by imitating the visual development of primate infants?
+## Source code for paper: What do CNNs gain by imitating the visual development of primate infants?

 - PyTorch code for paper "What do CNNs gain by imitating the visual development of primate infants?"
 (BMVC 2020; [Paper link](https://www.bmvc2020-conference.com/assets/papers/0196.pdf))